 Read More: Best Divorce Movies of All Time

 4. Interstellar (2014)

-‘Interstellar’ is one of the finest space movies in terms of the visuals.
-It is definitely among Christopher Nolan’s best movies and I don’t really think I should even explain the reason for including this film on the list.
+‘Interstellar’ is one of the finest space movies in terms of visuals.
+It is definitely among Christopher Nolan’s best movies, and I don’t really think I should even explain the reason for including this film on the list.
 Apart from ‘Gravity’ and ‘2001: A Space Odyssey’ (also on this list), this is one of the few space movies to accurately depict space travel.
 A must-watch for science nerds!